reallyreadit/blog/_posts/2020-10-26-readup-has-the-worlds-best-privacy-policy.markdown

 These are bold claims.
 We know.
 We expect you to be skeptical.
 In fact, we want you to be skeptical, and we hope that you’ll respond to that skepticism accordingly: Dig in. _Actually read the freaking thing!_ And pore over every detail with a fine tooth comb.
 This one contract sets the official terms of the relationship between Readup and our readers.
 With that in mind, we wish to remind you that healthy relationships require work from _both parties_.
 Trust isn’t a one-sided endeavor.

 Also keep in mind the bigger picture.
-We’re not just asking you for the five or ten minutes that it takes to read this one contract.
+We’re not just asking you for five or ten minutes to read this one contract.
 We’re asking you to give a big chunk of your time and attention — your most precious resource, your _life_ — to Readup.
 The people who get the most out of Readup are reading and commenting for hours a day.
 In that context, it should feel almost absurd to ignore the single, relatively short document that governs the entire arrangement between all of us.

 With this blog post, I have two objectives: (1) To encourage you to _actually_ read our new [Privacy Policy and Terms of Use](https://readup.com/privacy) and (2) To make the case that the best privacy policy is the _most humane_ privacy policy, and that no organization has a more humane privacy policy than Readup.